Are there Academic Advisors available to assist me in selecting course preferences?

 How do I know if I need to take online placement test(s)?

-There are online placement tests in three areas: chemistry, foreign languages, and mathematics.
+There are online placement tests in three areas: chemistry, languages, and mathematics.
 Regardless of academic area of interest, all students are encouraged by the mathematics department to take a math placement test.
-Similarly, all students planning to take chemistry must take a placement test.
-Language placement tests are also are required for students who have studied French, German, or Spanish for two years in high school.
-Full details and instructions are available here.

 How does the language sequence work?

 • Elementary (101-102) and Intermediate (111-112) courses are a two-semester, year-long sequence.
 In most languages offered at Lafayette, it is recommended that students complete the first part of the sequence before enrolling in the second part.
-Exceptions are made based on the student’s past language experience, placement exam scores or assessment by qualified members of the FLL faculty.
+Exceptions are made based on the student’s past language experience, placement exam scores or assessment by qualified members of the LLS faculty.
 French and Spanish offer a one-semester elementary course for high beginners (103), which is equivalent in level to 102.

 When are fall semester schedules finalized?